 Present-day Turkmenistan covers territory that has been at the crossroads of civilizations for centuries.
 The area was ruled in antiquity by various Persian empires, and was conquered by Alexander the Great, Muslim armies, the Mongols, Turkic warriors, and eventually the Russians.

 Annexed by Russia between 1865 and 1885, Turkmenistan became a Soviet republic in 1925.

-It achieved its independence upon the dissolution of the USSR in 1991.
-President NIYAZOV retains absolute control over the country and opposition is not tolerated.
+It achieved its independence upon the dissolution of the USSR in 1991 and was ruled by President NIYAZOV from 1985 until his death in 2006.
+NIYAZOV

 also known as Turkmenia

 Other Cities: Türkmenabat (2900 000), Dashoguz (166 000), Mary (125,000), Türkmenbashi (55 000)